makersacademy/CV/README.md

 ## Raefe Newton-Jones

-I am a Software Engineer looking for a full-stack role in a company with a passionate mission-focused team.
+I am a Data Engineer looking to help companies turn machine learning models into functional pieces of software.
 The most enjoyable part of coding to me is writing a beautiful piece of code that is as efficient and succinct as possible.
+I love automating anything where possible.

 ## Projects